Skip to main content

 The Cascade architecture processed a live stream end-to-end:

-1. ffmpeg sent an RTMP stream to the gateway at :1935.
+1. FFmpeg sent an RTMP stream to the Gateway at :1935.

-2. The gateway routed the stream to the orchestrator at :8935 with a live-video-to-video capability match.
+2. The Gateway routed the stream to the Orchestrator at :8935 with a live-video-to-video capability match.

-3. The orchestrator dispatched the stream to the livepeer/ai-runner:live-base container.
+3. The Orchestrator dispatched the stream to the livepeer/ai-runner:live-base container.

 4. ComfyStream received each frame via WebRTC, ran it through the StreamDiffusion workflow, and emitted the processed frame.

-5. The orchestrator collected processed frames and returned the output stream through the gateway.
+5. The Orchestrator collected processed frames and returned the output stream through the Gateway.

-6. The HLS output was available at the gateway’s /hls/ endpoint.
+6. The HLS output was available at the Gateway’s /hls/ endpoint.

-Payment for live streams uses an interval-based model instead of per-frame settlement: the gateway sends periodic PM tickets at a configurable interval (-livePaymentInterval, default 5 seconds) instead of one ticket per frame.
+Payment for live streams uses an interval-based model instead of per-frame settlement: the Gateway sends periodic PM tickets at a configurable interval (-livePaymentInterval, default 5 seconds) instead of one ticket per frame.
 This reduces payment overhead for continuous streams.

-Last modified on March 16, 2026
+Last modified on May 31, 2026